Gujrugarhi

-Gujrugarhi is a place of historical importance located in Patti Gujdu of Nainidanda region in Pauri Garhwal district, Uttarakhand.
-The whole complex of temple and historical caves is situated on a hilltop in Deeba range at an average altitude of 2400 metres (7880 ft).
-The co-ordinates are 29°46'52.77"N 79° 5'18.68"E.
+Gujrugarhi (also known as Gujru Garh or Gujdu Garh) is a historic hill fort site in Pauri Garhwal district, Uttarakhand, India.
+It is situated in Patti Gujdu of the Nainidanda block, on the Deeba Range, at an elevation of approximately 2,400 metres (7,880 ft).The site is traditionally associated with the 52 Garhs of Garhwal, a group of historic forts that played a role in the defence and administration of the Garhwal region.
+The remains at Gujrugarhi include stone and earthen defensive structures, historic caves, and a temple, reflecting the site's historical and cultural importance.

 History

 The whole complex was a part of Gujrugarh (Gujru Fort), one of the 52 forts in the entire Garhwal region.
 The temple is centuries old dating back to the time of Garhwal kingdom and played an important role during Gorkha invasions.
 The caves are pre-historic and quite possibly were used as shelter by early humans.
 There are few man-made ditches visible on the way which were possibly used by warriors during Gorkha period.
 Several battles were fought in the region because of its strategic position and the presence and activity of different clans nearby.